NikitaMingazov/CD25-Compiler-COMP3290/README.md

 # Usage

-Run the makefile in /src with "make" in a terminal to build the compiler executable.
+Run the Makefile with "make" in a terminal to build the compiler executable.

 The compiler takes a source file as argument, prints any errors or warnings for the compilation and creates in the working directory a .mod SM25 bytecode module and optionally a .lst listing file for the source code and any warnings/errors.